-Homosexuality and same-sex marriage are topics that have moved front and center in our cultural and political conversation—or perhaps more of a shouting match.
+Homosexuality and same-sex marriage are topics that have moved front and center in our cultural and political conversation.
 Facilitated by generational shifts, this discussion has moved extremely fast.
 Even proponents of same-sex marriage admit that the attitude shift toward accepting and legalizing same-sex marriage over the last three decades has been rapid.

-So why are some Christians being stuck-in-the-mud bigots and still opposing same-sex marriage?
+So why do some Christians still oppose same-sex marriage?

 Christians are not intentionally picking on same-sex marriage; every person has the right to get married—it’s just that our definition of marriage differs on several levels.
 For the majority of the last 2,000 years, the Christian perspective on marriage has been that: